pqml/test-inline-video/README.md

 <br><br>

 ## Features & Requirements
-- Try to autoplay a tiny base64 video to test inline video availability
-- Small module: 1kb gziped (video included)
+- Small module: < 800b gziped
-- Promise-based test: the promise will be resolved if the video **can play** inline
+- :warning: **Test-inline-video use Promises.** Use a [polyfill](https://www.npmjs.com/package/promise-polyfill) if you have to support IE / old browser versions
+- The lib returns a `dataSave` property to check if browser Data Saving is enabled.
+  - This is useful for Android: [Chrome Data Saver](https://support.google.com/chrome/answer/2392284?co=GENIE.Platform%3DAndroid&hl=en) turn off autoplay.
-- You can use this library to test low battery mode on iOS: inline videos don't play when it's enabled
+- You can also use this library to test low battery mode on iOS: inline videos don't play when it's enabled
-  - The lib measure framerate to see if there is fps throttling : this is often a sign of low battery mode enabled
+  - The lib can measure framerate with the `measureFps` option to see if there is also FPS throttling: on iOS this is also a sign of low battery mode enabled
-- :warning: Test-inline-video use Promises.
-Use a polyfill if you have to support IE / old browser versions
+  - The framereate measure makes the test a bit longer - do not use this option if you don't need it

 <br><br>